abissens/aws-saa-c03/11-scaling/README.md

+### Scaling

-### The 3 W's of scaling
+- The 3 W's of scaling
   - What ?
 EC2, DB, etc ?
   - Where ? how many AZ, what Load Balancers, scale DB or Web ?
   - When ?
 Most of the time Cloudwatch alarms

 ### Launch template
 - Launch template